Expanding Access To In-Demand IT Career Pathways

 JFF’s Role

 The JFF team brings together a range of public and private partners at the national and local levels.
-As a national nonprofit that works as an intermediary with extensive experience supporting the IT sector, JFF serves as the grant lead and is providing program management, coordination across sites and partners, technical assistance and coaching, subject matter expertise, and research to understand the effectiveness of the RITEI model and make recommendations for future scaling.
+As a national nonprofit that works as an intermediary with extensive experience supporting the IT sector, JFF serves as the grant lead and provides program management, coordination across sites and partners, technical assistance and coaching, subject matter expertise, and research to understand the effectiveness of the RITEI model and make recommendations for future scaling.

 Key metrics* include: